HafiziRuslan/PiStar-LastHeard-Telegram/README.md

 pip install -r requirements.txt
 ```

-## Tips when running on Pi-Star

-As Pi-Star starts the device in read-only mode, I suggest commenting out the `pip install ...` line in `main.sh` to avoid errors due to read-only mode

 ## Logging

 The bot uses Python's `logging` module to log events and errors.
 Logs are displayed in the console for easy debugging.